sourcehold/sourcehold-maps/Home.md

 The data sections are often compressed, and contain, for example:
 - tile data (terrain, terrain height, buildings)
-- unit data (unit locations, health)
+- unit data (unit locations, unit health)
+- current year

-However, there are roughly 30 sections (depends on map type), and it is currently unclear what some sections represent.
+However, it is currently unclear what some sections represent.

-Click on one of the pages on the right to know more about the .map file format.
+Click on one of the sections in the [overview](Map-sections-overview) to learn about each section.

 ## Unpacking a map file
 Due to compression, you should probably unzip a map file first.
-To "unzip" (and uncompress) a map file, you can use [this](https://sourcehold.github.io/sourcehold-maps) converter.
+To "unzip" (and uncompress) a map file, you can use [this](https://sourcehold.github.io/sourcehold-maps) online converter.

 ## How to use the specs
 We use [kaitai](https://kaitai.io) to communicate the file format specification for two reasons: